DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 ### Adding an updated bag
-Now you will probably say: "Okay, so keeping your archival packages immutable may go a long way to guarding their authenticity over time, but out here in the real world data tends to get updated.
-How, do we deal with that?"
+Now guarding **authenticity** of your archival packages by disallowing any changes to them may seem a bit draconic.
+In the real world packages do get updated because of errors, newly available data, etc.
+How do we deal with that?
 The answer is: in the simplest possible way; by adding a new version.

-Keeping track of the versions is not built in to the bag store, but here is were modular design comes in: you can add that capability by simply adding appropriate metadata.
+Keeping track of the versions is not built in to the bag store, but here is were **modular** design comes in: you can add that capability by simply adding appropriate metadata.
 That could be something as simple as a "version" metadata field, or something a bit more sophisticated.
-Our [`easy-bag-index`] module takes a different approach by recording both a timestamp and a pointer to the base revision, the combination of which is always enough to reconstruct the version history.
+Our [`easy-bag-index`] module takes a records both a timestamp and a pointer to the base revision, the combination of which is always enough to reconstruct the version history.

 [`easy-bag-index`]: https://github.com/DANS-KNAW/easy-bag-index

 #### Virtually-valid
 However, an objection to such an approach could be that you would be storing a lot of files redundantly.
-The bag store does have some support to ameliorate that.
+After all, a package update may leave many files unchanged.
+The bag store supports
+a way to storage fairly storage **efficient**.
 Instead of requiring every bag to be valid according to [the BagIt definition of valid], it must be "virtually" valid.
 A bag is virtually-valid when:

 * it is valid, *or*...
 * it is incomplete, but has a [`fetch.txt`] with references to the missing files.